skorokithakis/stringphone/docs/source/index.rst

 Basics
 ------

-(If you are too impatient for theory, skip down to "Getting started" to... get started)
+(If you are too impatient for theory, skip down to :ref:`getting-started` to... get started)

-String phone's communication primitive is a *topic*.
+String phone's communication primitive is a :py:class:`Topic <stringphone.topic.Topic>`.
 Think of a topic as a room where many devices are shouting at each other.
 This can be an MQTT queue, a pub/sub channel, an IRC channel, or even a single socket (one-to-one communication is a subset of many-to-one).